 HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) assistance meet HUD's Housing Quality Standards (HQS) and permits the CCHA to establish additional requirements.
-The use of the term "HQS" in this plan refers to the combination of both HUD and CCHAA-established requirements.
-HQS inspections are required before the Housing Assistance Payments (HAP) Contract is signed and at least annually during the term of the contract.
+The use of the term "HQS" in this plan refers to the combination of both HUD and CCHA-established requirements.